Sexton: Sue Marco | 330.591.5541

 Please contact Sue for any needs or questions.
 Click here for the most current Cemetery Deed information.

-There are two active cemeteries in Litchfield Township: Crows Corners Cemetery and Litchfield Cemetery.
+There are two active cemeteries in Litchfield Township: Crow Corners Cemetery and Litchfield Center Cemetery.

 No burials are permitted on Sundays or major holidays except at the discretion of the sexton and then at fees quoted for the grave opening.